EkkoG/openwrt-dist/README.md

-This is all the feed url.
-Choose one depends on your device arch.
+This is feed included some common used packages and luci-apps for OpenWrt.

 ### Install use script